cdktf/cdktf-provider-launchdarkly/docs/destination.csharp.md

 The LaunchDarkly project key.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/destination#project_key Destination#project_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/destination#project_key Destination#project_key}

 ---